Malik0502/WebChess/README.md

 This project is an easy but functional chess website build with vanilla TypeScript and Vite.
 The goal is to create an interactive chess platform in your browser.

----

-## Features
-- Chessboard
-- movable pieces
-- preview of all possible moves on selected piece
-- turnlist with number of turns and algebraic notation of all moves

----

 ## Requirements
 - Node.js (recommended version 22.17.0  LTS)